Just Joined? Not sure what to do or what happens next? Don't worry, please read on......

 "Karate-do: My Way of Life" or for Children/Juniors, a copy of "My First Look at Karate"

-- your Gi (karate suit), belt & SSKA & Club Badges
+- your Gi (karate suit), white belt & SSKA & Club Badges embroidered on your suit.

-- your Membership Book & Licence (Insurance valid for one year)
+- your Membership/Grading Book & Licence (Insurance valid for one year)

 - a 6"x4" Clear protective Plastic Pouch to keep your Membership book clean & tidy